sosy-lab/cpachecker/doc/DistributedSummarySynthesis.md

 ## Forward progress while violations are unresolved

 An exploration group can contain several entry states at the same program point.
-The engine analyzes these states separately.
+The engine analyzes each input separately under each group of violation conditions with the same exit callstack.
 Their outcomes must remain separate until it decides which forward summaries to publish:

-- A completed analysis that refutes all its violation conditions contributes its refined exit states.
+- An analysis without feasible violations contributes all its reachable exit states.
+Conditions may have been refuted by predicates or rejected by the callstack; rejecting a condition does not make the exit unreachable.
 - An analysis with a feasible violation contributes backward conditions.
 Its exit states may still be too coarse to provide useful forward refinement, so they are not published.